masai-school/full-stack-dev/course/week_4/day_3/w4_day_3_coding1.md

 ```
 4. When the button is clicked, you must call the function `exponent` with the appropriate inputs from the input elements for `x` and `y` from the input boxes.
 You must also pass the `display` function as the `callback` argument.
 Store the output in a variable.
 5. Print the output to a `p` tag with the text `Output:`.
+6. Step 4 and 5 should be done by an anonymous function passed to the button listener.
 ### FSD.W4.2.2_3 (Bonus question but I highly encourage you to finish this!)

 **Solve the HackerRank problem given below:**